Now

 Use primary

-source photographs with to spark student writing.
+source photographs to spark student writing.
 Each photograph

 has a title and a question.
 A photo analysis guide is included.